 It was kind of nice as each nine got progressively easier and my score got progressively better!

 Laguna Woods Village has a pretty relaxed feel and a familiar look.
-At times, I was reminded of Aliso Viejo CC, La Mirada, Costa Mesa, Mission Viejo CC, Meadowlark and various other local courses.
+At times, I was reminded of various other Orange County courses.
 It won’t stand out as anything very distinctive, but it’s rather enjoyable for what it is.
 There are no water hazards on the course and there are only a few places around the edges where homes or roads (in other words OB) come into play.

 You are treated to some fantastic views of Saddleback Mountain and up toward the OC Great Park (with the big orange balloon looming in the distance).
 There is one stretch of the course (that houses holes from Courses Two and Three) that is next to septic tank or something that absolutely stinks if the breeze is blowing the wrong way.
 That was the only unpleasant thing we encountered all day.

 The greens were very receptive to anything with spin.
 Those shots would stop on a dime or back up with some serious mojo on it.
 Lower shots would land firm and get pretty big bounces.
 They rolled at medium speeds and were a bit bumpy late in the day.
-A lot of unrepaired ball marks, as well, which is sad to see.
+There were lot of unrepaired ball marks, though, which is sad to see.
 Otherwise, the turf was great.
 Players just need to do their part to take care of what they have here.

 Laguna Woods Village is perfect for a 55+ community.
 I can see why it gets a lot of play from residents.
 The three nines offer a little variety and the layouts are short, but still fun and interesting enough because of the hilly terrain.

 Some pictures from Laguna Woods Village Golf Club (7/10/16):